Updated 07 October 2017

-This website explores how sabi enhances a strategy to overcome anxiety and suffering.
+This website explores how sabi can enhance your ability to overcome anxiety and suffering.
 By increasing sensitivity to sabi an important shift in awareness is possible that can ultimately strengthen resiliency and character.
 Sabi is not the only element needed, but it seems to link many important ones.

 For 7 years, from 2007 to 2014, I paddled 100 lakes on Vancouver Island seeking sabi in the ancient tradition of kanjaku.